 Fixed-income securities boast plenty of reliability, but this is especially true of municipal bonds.
 As you might expect from a government-backed security, the credit ratings for munis are great and they rarely end in defaults.
 Businesses are much riskier ventures than government entities, so corporate bonds simply do not have the same features.
 To ensure that you choose the right type of bond for you, weigh the above considerations carefully.

 - Devising a specific asset allocation is an integral part of planning your investment portfolio.
-This involves dividing your money across different investment types so that the success of your portfolio is not overly attached to one area of the market.
-Should you have trouble implementing this, SmartAsset’s asset allocation calculator can help simplify things.
+This involves dividing your money across different investment types so that the success of your portfolio is not overly dependent on one area of the market.
+SmartAsset’s asset allocation calculator can help simplify this investing principle.

 Photo credit: ©iStock.com/AzmanL, ©iStock.com/triloks, ©iStock.com/c-George